The Seed Applied Research Program (SARP) is one Saskatchewan Polytechnic's Applied Research funding opportunities.

 Project eligibility

-SARP grants are awarded in support of projects and scholarly activities which fall within the six identified Saskatchewan Polytechnic priority areas:
+SARP grants are awarded in support of projects and scholarly activities that align

 - Agriculture & Biotechnology